-This course analyzes the sales function in modern business.
-The course consists of a study of the management of field sales forces and emphasizes structural planning and operational control over recruiting, retention, supervision, motivation and compensation of sales personnel.
-Prerequisite: MKT 113 or permission of the marketing department chair.
+This course consists of a study of sales management competencies.
+It also introduces students to the effective managing of field sales forces with an emphasis on structural planning and operational control over recruitment, training, retention, supervision, motivation, compensation and performance evaluation of sales personnel.
+Prerequisites: MKT113 or permission of the marketing department chair.
 Writing Intensive Course.